top of page

 Amelia, 2 DVD Set, Opus Arts, 2006

-Often labeled in various places as simply ‘2’, this is just one part of the soundtrack for Édouard Lock’s La La La Humans Steps dance troupe show 2.
-It can be found on the DVD, 25 Years La La La Human Steps.
-2 or online: https://archive.org/details/2-1995-la-la-la-human-steps Shields music begins at 7:48 for the section of the piece.
+Often labeled in various places as simply ‘2’, this is just one part of the soundtrack for Édouard Lock’s La La La Humans Steps production 2.
+It can be found on the DVD, Amelia, which comes with a second DVD, 25 Years La La La Human Steps.
+2 which can be purchased here on Amazon.
+A scene cane be seen here: https://archive.org/details/2-1995-la-la-la-human-steps Shields music begins at 7:48 for the section of the piece.`

 ‘We Have All the Time in the World’